WahajAB/Online-Counseling/README.md

 ## Problem Statement ❗️

-Drug users and the mentally ill in Pakistan face stigmatization and a severe shortage of counseling services.
+<p align="justify">Drug users and the mentally ill in Pakistan face stigmatization and a severe shortage of counseling services.
 The majority of the population resides in rural areas, far from the limited counseling centers located in major cities.
 Moreover, individuals hesitate to seek help due to the fear of being labeled as addicts or insane.
-Our main objective was to address these issues by providing a solution that offers remote access to counseling services while respecting user privacy.
+Our main objective was to address these issues by providing a solution that offers remote access to counseling services while respecting user privacy.</p>

 ## Requirement Elicitation 📋

 The two major barriers to entry that our clients face are physical access and perceptions.
 We aimed to overcome these barriers through our solution:

-1. Physical Access: By offering a web-based platform, we eliminated the need for individuals to travel to counseling centers.
+<p align="justify"/>1.
+Physical Access: By offering a web-based platform, we eliminated the need for individuals to travel to counseling centers.
 Users can access the services from anywhere with an internet connection.

-2. Perceptions: Our platform provides privacy and anonymity, ensuring that users can seek help without the fear of societal judgment.
+<p align="justify"/>2.
+Perceptions: Our platform provides privacy and anonymity, ensuring that users can seek help without the fear of societal judgment.
 We prioritized user confidentiality throughout the communication process.

 ## Implementation Methodology 🚀

-We implemented a comprehensive counseling web application using the Laravel framework.
+<p align="justify"/>We implemented a comprehensive counseling web application using the Laravel framework.
 Our implementation followed an Agile methodology, allowing us to work on small sections of the project and test every detail thoroughly.
 We utilized PHP, JavaScript, HTML, CSS, Bootstrap, and various database resources to create a robust and versatile application.

-The implementation process involved the following steps:
+<p align="justify"/>The implementation process involved the following steps:

 1. Getting familiar with Laravel and its ecosystem.
 2. Designing and implementing the landing page and user interface.